kallaspriit/seriport/README.md

-seriport
+Seriport
 ========

-Simple Chrome serial port communication application
+*Simple Chrome serial port communication application.*

+Also serves as an example of how to use the Chrome apps serial API.